airbytehq/airbyte/docs/integrations/sources/kobotoolbox.md

 ## Note

-Normalization mode of data is not supported.
+- Normalization mode of data is not supported.
+- For incremental sync please make sure your that you have selected MetaData "start time" and "end time" in kobo form settings.

 ## Connector-specific features